OURSIP FAQs

 Q. When can I apply to OURSIP?

-The OURSIP application typically opens in early January, has a priority application deadline around the end of February and a final application deadline in early April (for exact dates, consult the program dates at the top of this document).
+The OURSIP application typically opens in early January, has a priority application deadline around the end of February and a final application deadline in late March/early April (see program page for current dates).
 Applications received after the priority deadline will be reviewed on a rolling basis or until available funds are depleted (whichever occurs earlier).
 We recommend you submit your application materials as soon as you are able.

 Q. What if I miss the final application deadline?